Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis results

 \subsection{Results in $\pp$ collisions at $\sqs=\tev{2.76}$}

 The inclusive production rates of $\pizero$s as a function of $\pt$ and $\pz$ are given by Eq.~(\ref{eq:cross_pp}).
-Using the inelastic cross section $\sigma_\text{inel}=\SI{62.5}{\milli\barn}$~\cite{PDG} and the integrated luminosities reported in Sec.~\ref{sec:pp2.76TeV}, $N_\text{inel}$ is calculated as \num{1.60e8}.
-Note that only the LHCf Arm2 detector was operated in $\pp$ collisions at $\sqs = \tev{2.76}$ and that only Type-I events are used for the analysis since Type-II events kinematics are outside the calorimeter acceptance at $\sqs = \tev{2.76}$.
+Using the inelastic cross section $\sigma_\text{inel}=\SI{62.5+-5.0}{\milli\barn}$~\cite{PDG} and the integrated luminosities reported in Sec.~\ref{sec:pp2.76TeV}, $N_\text{inel}$ is calculated as \num{1.60+-0.13e8}.
+The uncertainty on $\sigma_\text{inel}$ is estimated by comparing the $\sigma_\text{inel}$ value with the present experimental result~\cite{ALICEinel}.
+Note that only the LHCf Arm2 detector was operated in $\pp$ collisions at $\sqs = \tev{2.76}$ and that only Type-I events are used for the analysis since Type-II event kinematics are outside the calorimeter acceptance for $\sqs = \tev{2.76}$.

-The experimental $\pt$ spectra are shown in Fig.~\ref{fig:pt_2TeV}.
-The hadronic interaction models $\pt$ spectra predictions are also shown in Fig.~\ref{fig:pt_2TeV} for comparison. \textsc{qgsjet} provides the best agreement with the LHCf measurements, although it is slightly softer than the LHCf data at $y>9.2$.
-The prediction of \textsc{epos} shows a harder behaviour than both \textsc{qgsjet} and LHCf data. \textsc{sibyll} tends to have generally a small $\pizero$ yield and a harder spectrum, leading to the smaller and larger yields respect to the LHCf measurements in the $\pt$ regions below and above $\gev{0.1}$. \textsc{dpmjet} and \textsc{pythia} predict larger $\pizero$ yields than both LHCf data and other models over the entire rapidity range.
-The same discussion on the popcorn model can be applied to the predictions from \textsc{sibyll}, \textsc{dpmjet}, and \textsc{pythia}.
+LHCf $\pt$ distributions are shown in Fig.~\ref{fig:pt_2TeV}.
+The $\pt$ distributions predictions for the hadronic interaction models are also shown in Fig.~\ref{fig:pt_2TeV} for comparison.
+Figure~\ref{fig:pt_2TeV_r} presents the ratios of $\pt$ distributions predicted by the hadronic interaction models to the LHCf $\pt$ distributions. \textsc{qgsjet} provides the best agreement with LHCf data, although it is slightly softer than the LHCf data for $y>9.2$.
+The prediction of \textsc{epos} shows a harder behavior than both \textsc{qgsjet} and LHCf data. \textsc{sibyll} tends to have generally a smaller $\pizero$ yield and a harder distribution compared to \textsc{qgsjet} and \textsc{epos}, leading to the smaller and larger yields with respect to LHCf data in the $\pt$ regions below and above $\gev{0.1}$. \textsc{dpmjet} and \textsc{pythia} predict larger $\pizero$ yields than both LHCf data and other models over the entire rapidity range.
+The same discussion on the popcorn model in the previous Section~\ref{sec:result7TeV} can be applied to the predictions of \textsc{sibyll}, \textsc{dpmjet}, and \textsc{pythia}.